Introduction to the Rwenzori’s trekking circuits

 The Rwenzori mountains might just be one of Africa’s best-kept secrets.
 These mountains receive around 1,000 visitors per year, compared to around 50,000 for Mount Kilimanjaro, …

 If you were given the chance to trek through lush jungle, driven on by the thought of snow capped peaks; to pick your way through a lunar landscape coloured by plants seemingly …

 The highest of six peaks in the Rwenzori mountain range, and the third-highest peak in Africa after Mount Kilimanjaro and Mount Kenya, Mount Stanley stands tall at 5,109 metres.

 Towering over the Uganda-Congo border, Mount Baker is locally known as ‘Kiyanja’.
 Retrace the footsteps of Italian mountaineer, Prince Luigi Amedeo, as you scramble to the …

-High above the vast plateaus, Margherita Peak is one of the highest peaks of the Mount Stanley range in the Rwenzori Mountains.
-Standing stoically behind drifting clouds and a …
+High above the vast plateaus, Margherita Peak is the highest peak on Mount Stanley in the Rwenzori Mountains.
+Standing stoically behind drifting clouds and a thick layer of …

 Ready to explore the Rwenzoris?